Cathedral Basilica of the Immaculate Conception (Denver): History

+Raising money for the cathedral

+In 1906, several prominent Denver residents came together to establish a fundraising effort, referred to as the 'Carnival of Nations.'
+The event was planned for July 1906.
+Margaret Brown was one of the leaders in the planning of the event.

+Cathedral to Basilica

 The cathedral was raised to the status of minor basilica on Christmas Day 1979.
 On August 13 and 14, 1993 (for World Youth Day), Pope John Paul II celebrated Mass at the cathedral, one of only a few cathedrals in the United States so honored.
 In June 1997, lightning struck a second time, but this time damaged the east tower.
 The parish completed work to restore the tower within eight months.

-During the first days of the George Floyd protests from May 29 to June 1, 2020, the cathedral basilica was vandalized multiple times by protesters and damaged by responding police.
-Damage included arson, spray-painted anti-Catholic phrases, and tear gas penetrating the building.
+During the first days of the George Floyd protests from May 29 to June 1, 2020, the cathedral basilica was vandalized multiple times by protesters.
+Damage included arson, spray-painted anti-Catholic phrases, and police tear gas penetrating the building.
 No one in the cathedral basilica was injured during the protests.

 In October 2021 the cathedral was vandalized again with graffiti being sprayed on doors and statues around the cathedral.
 It was the latest in a spate of vandalism against Catholic churches in Colorado which had damaged at least 25 other church buildings.